jacksonrakena/university-archive/README.md

 # Jackson's University Archive

-This repository contains several older repositories from my time studying my undergraduate (Bachelor of Science) at Victoria University of Wellington.
+This repository contains several older repositories from my time studying my undergraduate (Bachelor of Science) at Victoria University of Wellington; as well as some earlier work from high school (2015-2021)

 ### Projects overview